schuang/advanced-python-series/workshop-1/10-func.md

 Avoid using `global` keyword unless absolutely necessary.

-- Global variables are accessible throughout the module - can lead to bugs and hard-to-maintain code.
+- Global variables are accessible throughout the module and can lead to bugs and hard-to-maintain code

-- Prefer passing variables as function arguments.
+- Prefer passing variables as function arguments

-- less modular, harder to test, risk of accidental modification.
+- Less modular, harder to test, and risk accidental modification